Revealing Physical-World Semantic Vulnerabilities: Universal Adversarial Patch for Infrared Vision-Language Models: Experiments

+ASR measures the frequency of successful attacks.
+Conditional on success, $\Delta s_{\mathrm{prom}}$ characterizes promotion of the winning competing class relative to its clean score, and $M_{\mathrm{adv}}$ characterizes its final margin over the original class.
+These score-movement descriptors complement, rather than replace, ASR.
+For Table~\ref{tab:cls_nat}, we additionally evaluate image naturalness, denoted Nat., using a GPT-5-based LLM-as-a-judge protocol on a 5-point scale; the scoring criteria, constrained output format, and prompt templates used for the judge are provided in the supplementary material.

+For LLM-as-a-judge evaluation, we use the same judge setting across methods and compare clean and adversarial outputs under the same rubric, since generative models differ in clean output quality.
+The prompt is fixed across clean and adversarial outputs, so the comparison measures changes induced by the visual patch rather than changes in evaluation wording.
+The naturalness score is used only as a perceptual sanity check for local appearance; it is not optimized by our method and should not be interpreted as infrared invisibility.
+Larger-scale human validation and judge-sensitivity analysis remain useful future directions.

+\runinhead{Baselines.} Under the experimental settings above, we compare against three representative physically deployable infrared baselines: HCB, a block-based thermal-patch baseline\cite{hu2023infraredblocks}; AdvGrid\cite{tiliwalidi2024infraredgrid}; and QR Code\cite{zhu2022invisibleclothing}.
+Although originally designed for infrared detection or related physical attacks, they are adapted to the unified IR-VLM threat model, loss, and evaluation protocol used here, with the same target regions, evaluation images, and downstream models as \ourmethod{}.
+The baselines represent different structural priors: QR Code provides a high-contrast regular pattern, HCB uses block-like thermal perturbations, and AdvGrid uses a grid prior close to our structured patch family.
+Recent RGB/CLIP attacks are valuable indirect baselines, but their default forms are often digital, visible-spectrum, or prompt-dependent; a fair physical infrared comparison would require separate adaptation to thermal capture, fabrication, region constraints, and the same evaluation protocol.

-\textbf{Implementation Details.} For CGM, we use grid dimension $G=5$, use a square patch with side one-quarter of target height, and set the curvature-control parameter to $\delta=0.40$ to preserve smooth, non-self-intersecting curves during deployment.
-MetaDE uses $P=50$ (population size), $T=100$ (generations), and a fixed query budget.
+\runinhead{Implementation Details.} For the curved-grid parameterization, we use grid dimension $G=5$, a square patch with side length equal to one-quarter of the target height, and curvature-control parameter $\delta=0.40$ to preserve smooth, non-self-intersecting curves during deployment.
+MetaDE uses population size $P=50$, $T=100$ generations, and a fixed query budget.
 The grid-line width is 0.20 times the cell-edge length, and the patch is black by default.
 Loss weights are $\lambda_{\text{topo}}=0.12$ and $\lambda_{\text{budget}}=0.03$.
-All adversarial experiments run on an NVIDIA RTX 4090 GPU for optimization and evaluation.
+All adversarial experiments are executed on a workstation equipped with eight NVIDIA RTX 4090 graphics processing units (GPUs); unless otherwise specified, each optimization/evaluation worker uses one GPU and independent jobs are parallelized across GPUs.

+Hyperparameters are selected once and reused across the main experiments, avoiding per-setting retuning.
+The physical experiments use the same algorithmic UCGP configuration as the digital evaluation, including the curved-grid parameterization, patch scale, patch color, line width, loss weights, and optimized patch parameter vector; no physical-specific re-optimization or hyperparameter retuning is performed before deployment.
+The default patch scale is large enough to affect the visual representation but small enough to remain attachable to common person regions.
+The topology weight and grid-line width balance attack strength against physical stability: overly sparse patterns have weak thermal influence, while overly dense or self-intersecting patterns are difficult to deploy reliably.